web-lsp/weblsp/packages/vscode/README.md

   <img alt="WEBlsp logo" src="https://raw.githubusercontent.com/web-lsp/weblsp/refs/heads/main/.github/assets/WEBlsp_logo_light.svg" />
 </picture>

-A better Language Server for the Web, made with Rust.
+A Language Server for the Web, now in VSCode.

 (Work In Progress) ~~It provides full-featured language support for HTML and CSS, including code completion, diagnostics, hover, and more.~~